lunhg/ninja-db-talentos/README.md

     - areas under `/areas` path.
 Belongs to `users` and has many `habilidades`;
     - habilidades under `/habilidades` path.
 Belongs to `areas` and has many `linguagens`
     - linguagens under `/linguages` path and belongs to `habilidades`;

+A special path exists under `/authentication` and requires only POST methods.
+This is used to be the `login`.
+When `POST /authentication` runs with success, it returns a jwt token.

 ## Scaffolding